lbechberger/LearningPsychologicalSpaces/README.md

 python -m code.mds.correlations.pixel_correlations path/to/similarity_file.pickle path/to/image_folder
 ```

+Please note that one or more of the following flags must be set in order to specify the correlation metric(s) to use in the analysis:
+- `--pearson`: Compute Pearson's correlation coefficient (linear correlation).
+- `--spearman`: Compute Spearman's correlation coefficient (monotone correlation).
+- `--kendall`: Compute Kendall's correlation coefficient (monotone correlation).
+- `--r2_linear`: Compute the coefficient of determination R² for a linear regression (linear correlation).
+- `--r2_isotonic`: Compute the coefficient of determination R² for an isotonic regression (monotone correlation).

 The script takes the following optional parameters:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `pixel.csv`).
 - `-s` or `--size`: The size of the full images, i.e., the maximal number of `k` to use (default: 300, i.e. the image size of the NOUN data set).